Enhancing Learning, Teaching and Assessment in Programme Design

 When you have concrete and specific learning outcomes you can use those learning outcomes to assess student learning through worksheets or one-minute papers or other innovative assessment types such as clicker tests, where students demonstrate that they have met the learning outcome.

 Clear and effective learning outcomes illustrated on a Curriculum Map will help you to identify any gaps or repetition in your teaching and enable you to develop a clear assessment strategy to ensure all outcomes are effectively demonstrated without over assessing students.
 This will also enable you to enhance curriculum design through the use of spiral curricula and formative assessment elements to enhance student learning.

 Clear learning outcomes for teaching sessions enable you to understand what you are expected to learn from each session, and can help you target additional reading to deepen your knowledge and understanding of the subject area.
 They will also help you to prepare for assessment and examinations by enabling you to focus revision on what you are expected to achieve at the end of the programme or module.

 Learning outcomes can also help you to engage with the design and improvement of modules and your course where you feel any outcomes are undefined or have not been adequately covered through teaching or assessment.

 Where can I Find Learning Outcomes for my Course or Module?

-You will be able find the learning outcomes for your Programme and Modules in your Student Handbook and/or through the relevant pages on Blackboard.
+You will be able find the learning outcomes for your Programme and Modules in your Student Handbook and/or through the relevant pages on Canvas.